XAUHOOD/.github/profile/README.md

 **Ticker**: XAUHOOD

+**Total Supply**: 100,000,000 XAUHOOD

 **Category**: Gold Meme Coin

 **Chain**: Robinhood Chain

 **Community**: Everyone is welcome to contribute and help shape **XAUHOOD**.

+---

+# Buy XAUHOOD

+Fair-launch bonding curves.
+Start at a $4k cap, graduate at a ~$44k market cap into a Uniswap pool with 100% of the LP burned.
+No presale, no team allocation.

+Buy **XAUHOOD** on ROBINFUN here --> https://robinfun.live/token/0xd0c64ad29a6501073862f1fd810a4b2df86c4663

+Buy **XAUHOOD** on UNISWAP here --> https://app.uniswap.org/swap?outputCurrency=0xd0c64ad29a6501073862f1fd810a4b2df86c4663&chain=robinhood

 ---